What is a Kanban Board? Understanding Tasks, Workflows, and Processes

 Key Components of a Kanban Board

 • Columns: The Kanban board is divided into vertical columns, each representing a specific stage of the workflow.
-Common columns include "To Do," "In Progress," "Review," and "Done," but the columns can be customized to fit the unique needs of a team or project.
+Common columns include "To Do," "In Progress," "Review," and "Done," but the columns can be customised to fit the unique needs of a team or project.
 Each column represents a step in the process, making it easy to see where each task is in the workflow.

 • Cards: Each task or work item is represented by a card.
 A Kanban card typically includes details such as the task description, assignee, due date, and priority.
 Cards can also contain additional information such as checklists, attachments, or comments.
 The cards are moved from one column to another as the task progresses through the workflow stages, providing a visual representation of the flow of work.